No Room at the Inn: Newspaper adaptation

-Film
+Film production

+The film version, made by British National Films at the National Studios in Elstree, began shooting in March 1948.
+Vernon Sewell had been scheduled to direct at an early stage, but the job went to Daniel Birt.
+Birt has just made The Three Weird Sisters (1948) for British National.

-The film version was made by British National Films at the National Studios, Elstree.
-The screenplay by producer Ivan Foxwell and poet Dylan Thomas made various changes to Temple's play - opening it out to include Mrs Voray's encounters with local tradesmen, the Town Council and, finally, a monied spiv; conflating the extremely similar characters of Kate Grant and Judith Drave into one (Judith); changing the surname of Joan Dowling's character and having her recount a cockney version of the Cinderella story, and radically altering the nature of Mrs Voray's demise.
+The screenplay by producer Ivan Foxwell and poet Dylan Thomas made various changes to Temple's play – opening it out to include Mrs Voray's encounters with local tradesmen, the Town Council and, finally, a monied spiv; conflating the extremely similar characters of Kate Grant and Judith Drave into one (Judith); changing the surname of Joan Dowling's character and having her recount a cockney version of the Cinderella story, and radically altering the nature of Mrs Voray's demise.

 The screenplay subsequently formed the basis of a novelisation by Warwick Mannon (pseudonym of the poet and literary critic Kenneth Hopkins), published by World Film Publications to coincide with the film's release in 1948.

+Filmg Release

+Critical

 Opening in London on 25 October, with general release following on 22 November, the film was described in the trade paper To-Day's Cinema as "a brutal citation of sordidness and cruelty which has no parallel on British screens."
 Another reviewer, Virginia Graham in The Spectator, pointed out that "Miss Joan Temple's tormenting play about war-time evacuee children billeted on a drunken slut has been turned into an equally tormenting film.
 No Room at the Inn gives Miss Freda Jackson ample scope to be as savagely nasty as she pleases, and I must say she is alarmingly successful.
 Miss [Hermione] Baddeley blowsily supports her, and Miss Joan Dowling is admirable as a pert, blackmailing adolescent."

+Variety wrote "the picture version bears obvious traces of its theatrical origin, being restricted in settings and lacking in movement.
+Nonetheless, it isn’t lacking in dramatie values, but its fate in America is predetermined by the overwhe!ming use of Cockney English. which dominates the entire script."

+Box office

 Trade papers called the film a "notable box office attraction" in British cinemas in 1948.